mattroberts297/mattroberts.eu/_posts/2017-04-18-automatic-type-class-derivation-with-shapeless-part-two.md

 layout: post
 title:  "Automatic type class derivation with shapeless - Part Two"
 date:   2017-04-18 19:00:00
-summary: "Use shapeless' LabelledGeneric to introspect field names at compile time"
+summary: "Use shapeless' LabelledGeneric to retrieve case class field names at compile time"
 tags:
 - scala
 - patterns
 - shapeless
 ---

 This post is part of a series.
 You might want to read [Part One][part-one] first if you haven't already.
-And when you're done here you might want to read Part Three.
+And when you're done here you might want to read [Part Three][part-three].

 In [Part One][part-one] I explained that I wanted a library that would parse \*nix style options: